 - Lead contaminated dust

+I will add: Lead can be found in other products, materials and their layers – for more info, see my Be Safe/Renovate Safe page.
 Have I made my point yet?
 All of the joy of living in our lovely vintage homes is at risk if we do not Renovate Safe.
 If you are hiring a pro — make sure they are following the rules.
 I am pretty hard-ass about such things.
 If a firm tells you they took a certification short cut to save them/you a few bucks, I nix them from my contender’s list right then and there — I don’t want them to take safety shortcuts when they are working on my house!
 Here is the link to an EPA service to find lead-safe certified professionals and evaluators.
 NOTE: You can also use the link to find a firm to come in an test all the surfaces in your home before you make an offer, when you move in, or whenever — this can be really great peace of mind, I’ve done it all my homes.
 Meanwhile, while this is not a Do-It-Yourself site, if you are doing it yourself, make sure YOU are following proper safety and environmental practices when it comes to both doing the work and disposing of debris.
 Get educated.
-Consult with pro’s.
+Consult with pros.
 Do it right.
 Don’t take shortcuts.
 Be a grown-up.
 Be safe.

 Oh, and remember, this lead paint stuff also applies to vintage metal cabinets — test those finishes and make informed decisions about how to handle.

 Get informed about the environmental & safety issues in your vintage home. #1 RULE: Consult with pros.
-Here are some links that I know of to help get you started:
+For more info and links see my Be Safe/Renovate Safe page.